 The CFO looks at the numbers and chooses Group B based on nothing but the final cost.

 This makes you and your company look bad to your fellow employees and guests.
 Was it worth the $300 you saved?
 Obviously not.
 Always choose to work with the REAL professionals when planning music for your corporate events.
-You and your company’s reputation is on the line.
+You and your company’s reputation are on the line.
 It’s never worth taking the risk with you and your company’s reputation just to save a little money.